ekmett/cadenza/test/README.md

 before guest output, and the context must remain usable afterward.

 Tooling tests attach real Truffle listeners, inspect retained frames, and request unwind/re-entry to verify that argument setup runs again.
+They also check a populated instrumented root after cloning: tail iterations must stay in the clone, source errors must retain the operation, and unwind/re-entry must reload the changed physical arguments into that clone's frame.
 Host lifecycle tests cancel an executing loop at an observable checkpoint and verify shared-engine isolation.
 Statement-limit tests exercise the public polyglot API on both backends, including infinite recursion with a bounded watchdog.
 Bytecode tests